Why does Lifestyle-Tech and Design require both an integrator and a designer?

 Do I Need You?

-Does the Luxury Client Need Both An Integrator And Interior Designer?
+Does the Luxury Client Need Both An Integrator And an Interior Designer?

 One of the biggest challenges when integrating tech and design is making a moment that is both aesthetically pleasing and technologically functional; sometimes these two objectives appear to be at odds.
 My clients want environments that provide both the conveniences and luxuries that cutting-edge technology offers while also being visually pleasing.
 This may mean expressing in styles that would not normally cater to the latest in smart features—consider French provincial—but have them.